P-p-H-d/mlib/README.md

 ##### void name\_get\_str(string\_t str, name\_t variant, bool append)

-Convert the variant into a string, appending it into 'str' or not.
+Convert the variant into a formatted string, appending it into 'str' or not.
 All types associated to the variant shall have a GET\_STR method for this function to be defined.

 ##### bool name\_parse\_str(name\_t variant, const char str[], const char **endp)

-Parse the string 'str' that is assumed to be a string representation of a variant and set 'variant' to this representation.
+Parse the formatted string 'str' that is assumed to be a string representation of a variant and set 'variant' to this representation.
 This method is only defined if all types of the element defines PARSE\_STR & INIT methods itself.
 It returns true if success, false otherwise.